dani95ac/Linkedin_learning/README.md

 # Linkedin_learning
-All the courses and exercises from linledin learning
+All the courses and exercises from linkedin learning